 The best way to move forward on that is with a monthly budget.

 It’s OK if one of you is more the math nerd or spreadsheet lover, but every known expense needs to be on it as does all known income.
 Then you simply calculate how much is left at the end of the month.

-If you and your spouse are tech-savvy, consider using one of the best Budgeting Apps for Couples and then you can both keep track of everything on the fly right from your mobile device.
+If you and your spouse are tech-savvy, consider using one of the 9 best Budgeting Apps for Couples (click to read my article).
+Then you can both keep track of everything on the fly right from your mobile device.

 How to make a budget for the first time

 Getting started using a budget, remembering to stick to it, and trying to stay on the same page with a spouse is tough!